 - Amendment.
 If the trust did not have a broad distribution authority, the trust could be amended judicially to give broad discretion to the trustee to distribute principal to the current beneficiary and remaindermen.
 The trustee could exercise that discretion to distribute the assets to the current beneficiary and remaindermen.
 Or the trust could be amended to permit loans to all beneficiaries, with or without interest. - Form over Substance.
 Some of these transaction might to subject to a risk of a form over substance attack, but these alternatives possibly could be implemented over time to minimize that risk.
-Still, these stand a better chance of avoiding the income tax nightmare than a straight commutation. - Resources.
-For an outstanding discussion of the uniform basis rules for trust interests, including a discussion of the income tax effects of trust commutations, see Lester Law & Howard Zaritsky, Basis After the 2017 Tax Act Important Before, Crucial Now, 53rd ANNUAL HECKERLING INST.
+Still, these stand a better chance of avoiding the income tax nightmare than a straight commutation. - i.
+Resources.
+For an outstanding discussion of the uniform basis rules for trust interests, including a discussion of the income tax effects of trust commutations, see Ladson Boyle, Howard Zaritsky & Ryan Wallace, The Uniform Basis Rules and Terminating Interests in Trusts Early, REAL PROP., TR. & EST. L.J.
+1 (Spring 2020) (including detailed discussion of PLRs 201932001-201932010) and Lester Law & Howard Zaritsky, Basis After the 2017 Tax Act Important Before, Crucial Now, 53rd ANNUAL HECKERLING INST.
 ON EST. PL., Special Session at 1-39 to 1-46 (2019).
-As described above, outstanding resources regarding the income risks of early termination (with a detailed analysis of these PLRs) are Ed Morrow, Potential Income Tax Disasters for Early Trust Terminations, LEIMBERG EST. PL.
-NEWSLETTERS #2753 (October 9, 2019) and Steven Gorin, Structuring Ownership of Privately-Owned Businesses: Tax and Estate Planning Implications, ¶II.J.18 (2019) (available from author).
+As described above, outstanding resources regarding the income risks of early termination (with a detailed analysis of these PLRs) are Ed Morrow, Potential Income Tax Disasters for Early Trust Terminations, LEIMBERG ESTATE PLANNING NEWSLETTERS #2753 (October 9, 2019) and Steven Gorin, Structuring Ownership of Privately-Owned Businesses: Tax and Estate Planning Implications, ¶II.J.18 (2019) (available from author).